Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-25-JavaScript_DOM Manipulation.markdown

 const h2 = document.querySelector(`h2`);

-// Override the class and add a new one h2.className = `post-title hidden`;
+// Override the class and add a new innerHTML h2.className = `post-title hidden`;
 h2.innerHTML = `NEW HEADING`;
 ```